Modelling planar kirigami metamaterials as generalized elastic continua: Conclusions

 \section{Conclusions}

-This paper modeled the class of rhombi-slit kirigami metamaterials as generalized elastic continua.
+This paper modeled the class of planar, rhombi-slit kirigami metamaterials as generalized elastic continua.
 We first described how to obtain the cell-averaged response of the pattern's mechanism deformations.
 Then we formulated an elastic energy that drove the pattern's effective deformation and slit actuation towards this cell-averaged response locally, and treated the slit actuation as an auxiliary field variable to account for additional physically relevant sources of elasticity.
 Through implementation in Abaqus, we demonstrated a model capable of predicting the response of kirigami metamaterials across designs and loading conditions.

 Although we only discussed a specific energy formula for a specific family of kirigami, our method can be generalized to a wide range of kirigami metamaterials.
 For instance, by modifying the shape tensor in Eq.\;(\ref{eq:Axi}), we can model planar kirigami with parallelogram slits \cite{zheng2022continuum}, and presumably any other periodic and planar kirigami with periodic mechanisms to be discovered.
 We can also account for spatial variations of unit cell design, as in Ref.~\cite{celli2018shape}, by allowing the design parameters in the model to vary.
 Finally, while our constitutive choices in Eqs.\;(\ref{eq:strainEnergy}-\ref{eq:hookean}) were simple by design, they can be easily updated to enrich the model to account for more nuanced features of the kirigami's response than those discussed here.
-It is worth mentioning that our mechanical model is able to predict the force-displacement curves once the value of $c_0$ in Eq.\;(\ref{eq:strainEnergy}) is assigned.
-We did not discuss applied forces in this paper due to the limitations (mainly friction-related) of our current experimental setup.

-Taking a broader view, our results suggest that modeling mechanical metamaterials as generalized elastic continua is a powerful approach --- one potentially capable of efficiently navigating the design space of these materials, while remaining predictive under a wide range of loads.
+Taking a broader view, our results suggest that modeling mechanical metamaterials as generalized elastic continua is a powerful approach to understanding their nonlinear response --- one potentially capable of efficiently navigating the design space of these materials, while remaining predictive under a wide range of loads.
 By focusing on rhombi-slit kirigami, we took a purposefully concrete and simple approach to modeling.
 We hope this choice makes our work widely accessible and paves the way for broad generalization going forward.